Advancing Trustworthy AI

 At the agency and department level, several new AI centers and offices have been established to advance the adoption of trustworthy AI within those departments, including the Department of Defense (DoD) Joint AI Center, the Department of Energy (DOE) AI and Technology Office, and the Department of Veterans Affairs (VA) National AI Institute.

-Furthering these efforts, the General Service Administration (GSA) launched the GSA AI Center of Excellence in September 2019.
+Furthering these efforts, GSA launched the GSA AI Center of Excellence in September 2019.
 The AI Center of Excellence was later codified into law by the AI in Government Act of 2020.
 These efforts are supporting and coordinating the use of AI in the Federal agencies, helping to deploy scalable solutions and facilitating the sharing of best practices and tools for AI adoption.
 Illustrating the benefits of interagency collaboration on AI through the AI Center of Excellence, an AI pilot project developed by the Department of Health and Human Services in 2019 led to a new effort announced by GSA in September 2020 to assist Federal agencies in using AI for Regulatory Workflow Modernization.
 A collaboration between GSA and OMB, the Technology Modernization Fund also supports a few projects that advance the use of trustworthy AI in the Federal Government, such as the use of AI to improve cybersecurity.

 GSA has also launched a number of efforts to mitigate AI risks, creating a Guide to AI Ethics, publishing the Digital Worker Identity Playbook, and supporting a project on Combating Bias in AI in partnership with the Census Bureau and a university.
 The AI Community of Practice, launched in November 2019, brings together AI practitioners across Federal agencies, some of whom participate in working groups on Responsible AI and AI and Privacy.
 Additionally, as part of EO 13960, the GSA-based Presidential Innovation Fellowship also established a track focused on advancing the use of trustworthy AI in the Federal Government.